ietf-wg-wimse/draft-ietf-wimse-arch/draft-salowey-wimse-arch.md

 * Local API - the identity is provided through an api such as a local domain socket (SPIFFE) or local network API calls (Cloud Provider Metadata Server).
 * Environment Variables - identity may also be injected into workloads using operating system environment variables.

+## Server

+The server issues workload identity credentials when requested by the Agent.

 ## Agent

-The Agent performs the function of translating the underlying Security Context and Workload Identity into Workload Identity Credentials.
-The Agent makes the Identity Credentials available to the Workload.
+The Agent performs the function of transmitting the initial workload identity to the Server to obtain the workload identity credentials.
+The Agent makes the workload identity credentials available to the workload.

 A task scheduler installs and starts a task containing the Agent on the Host Operating System.
 A Host Operating System function performs attestation of the Agent-identity and issues a corresponding Agent-credential to the Agent.
 The Agent presents the Agent-credential together with the Workload Identity to the Server to obtain the Workload's Identity Credentials.